-We are a service that supports patients who have had heart surgery or been diagnosed with left ventricular systolic dysfunction, Ischemic Heart Disease (IHD), Acute Coronary Syndrome (ACS) Transient Ischaemic Attack (TIA), Diagnosed stable angina or are at high risk of Cardiovascular disease (CVD).
+Our service supports patients who have had heart surgery or been diagnosed with left ventricular systolic dysfunction, Ischemic Heart Disease (IHD), Acute Coronary Syndrome (ACS) Transient Ischaemic Attack (TIA), Diagnosed stable angina or are at high risk of Cardiovascular disease (CVD).

-At your first appointment a Primary Care Cardiac Nurse will conduct a health assessment order to identify ways to reduce the risk of further cardiac problems, TIA or stroke.
+At your first appointment, a Primary Care Cardiac Nurse will conduct a health assessment order to identify ways to reduce the risk of further cardiac problems, TIA or stroke.
 We work closely with you to identify personal health goals and provide tailored support to achieve this.
-This can include advice on healthy eating, structured exercise programs, support to stop smoking and optimising medication.
+This can include advice on healthy eating, structured exercise programs, support to stop smoking and optimising of medications.

-The service also links with partners in Welfare Rights, Social Services and Housing and may also be able to provide access to weight management groups, cooking education, stop smoking advice, exercise groups, local support groups, counselling services as well as books and DVDs.
+The service links with partners in Welfare Rights, Social Services and Housing and may also be able to provide access to weight management groups, cooking education, stop smoking advice, exercise groups, local support groups, counselling services as well as books, DVDs and other self-help materials.

-The weekly sessions are run by a Cardiac Physiotherapist at a number of local venues including Nottingham City Hospital, local health centres and GP surgeries or at your home.
+The weekly sessions are run by a Cardiac Physiotherapist at several local venues including Nottingham City Hospital, local health centres and GP surgeries or your home.

 Patients recover at differing rates, but encouraging exercise to continue long term can help: